yuzie007/mpltern/README.md

 - For the same plotting styles, mpltern offers the same or very similar method names as Matplotlib does; you do not need to learn many new commands in addition to those for Matplotlib
+- Tick markers, tick labels, and axis labels are automatically positioned with reasonable paddings inherited from Matplotlib;
+  this allows users e.g. faster production of ternary plots with publication quality
 - Easy combination with normal Matplotlib plots
 - Easy application of [seaborn](https://seaborn.pydata.org) styles
 - Working also in Matplotlib interactive modes inside e.g.
   [Jupyter](http://jupyter.org) notebooks

-At the same time, mpltern manages many cumbersome things like the positioning of tick markers, tick labels, and axis labels.
-This allows users e.g. faster production of ternary plots with publication quality.

 Details of mpltern are found in https://yuzie007.github.io/mpltern.